awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 CREATE TABLE region_nations_noshred (rdata SUPER);
 ```

 Copy the data from Amazon S3 into the single SUPER data column\.
-Specify the `noshred` option in the FORMAT JSON clause to ingest the JSON source data into a single SUPER data column\.
+To ingest the JSON source data into a single SUPER data column, specify the `noshred` option in the FORMAT JSON clause\.

 ```
 COPY region_nations_noshred FROM 's3://redshift-downloads/semistructured/tpch-nested/data/json/region_nation'